Honolulu Airport Visitor Guide 2024: Everything you need to know

 If you've checked out of your hotel and don't have a flight until much later on, you won't want to spend hours and hours in the airport.
 There's so much to see and do in Waikiki and it's so close to HNL, it's the perfect place to pass the day.
 You could head over to the airport first and deposit your bags in the luggage storage there, but you may find it's not exactly convenient.
 The lockers at HNL are in terminal two in front of baggage carousel eighteen.

 Save yourself a lot of frustration by going straight to Waikiki when you leave your accommodation and use the Bounce luggage storage lockers there.
 When you hire a locker from Bounce all you're charged is a minimal daily fee for each bag you deposit.
-It's a charge comparable to what many other similar companies charge per hour, but you'll still get the same security and insurance cover, plus you'll be wandering around Waikiki bag-free in no time.
+It's a charge comparable to what many other similar companies charge per hour, but you'll still get the same security and protection cover, plus you'll be wandering around Waikiki bag-free in no time.

 Love discounts and traveling?

-Sign up for our newsletter to get insider travel tips and a 10% discount delivered straight to your inbox.
+Sign up for our newsletter and get 10% off your next booking.

 Get the